mayanbennoun/nginx-dropin-secure/README.md

 | CVE-2026-33845, CVE-2026-42010 (Critical); CVE-2026-42009 / 42011 / 42012 / 42013 / 5260 / 3833 / 33846 (High) | libgnutls30 | Critical | `3.7.9-2+deb12u6` → `3.7.9-2+deb12u7` | Pin `libgnutls30=3.7.9-2+deb12u7` in the Containerfile; clears 2 Critical + 7 High in one upgrade. |
 | CVE-2026-41989 | libgcrypt20 | Medium | `1.10.1-3` → `1.10.1-3+deb12u1` | Pin `libgcrypt20=1.10.1-3+deb12u1` in the Containerfile. |

-**Overall posture:** The two highest-priority KEV items (CVE-2025-27363 and CVE-2023-44487) and the critical nginx-specific vulnerability (CVE-2026-9256) are remediated.
+**Overall posture:** The two highest-priority KEV items (CVE-2025-27363) and the critical nginx-specific vulnerability (CVE-2026-9256) are remediated.
 The remaining high/critical items are in libraries that nginx loads transitionally but does not exercise in a default configuration.
 None of the remaining "won't fix" items have a CVSS exploit chain that passes through the nginx HTTP request path.

 ---